 - Eat your biggest meal of the day for lunch.
 If you can’t, eat dinner as early as possible.
-The important thing is not to eat a heavy meal in the 4-6 hours before bed.
+The important thing is not to eat a heavy meal in the 4 to 6 hours before bed.

 - Avoid sugary food before bed, especially chocolate as it contains caffeine.
 Dark chocolate contains the most caffeine.

-- Avoid spicy food and food containing garlic before bed.
+- Avoid spicy, fatty or fried food before bed.

 16) Food you can eat before bed

 There’s no scientific evidence that any particular food will actively make you fall asleep.
 However, some food is better than others to snack on before bed.
 Here are some ideas: